hexylena/sentry-journald/readme.md

 ## Did you find this useful?

-Please let me know (email, fediverse are both fine.)
+Please let me know! (matrix/email/fediverse are all fine.)

 ## License